 Nudge in the right direction

 Libertarian paternalism is put into practice by “nudging” individuals in a certain direction.
-One of the most famous examples of nudging, he said, is default enrolment into retirement savings plans, which “nudges” individuals to save for the future.
+One of the most famous examples of nudging, he said, is default enrollment into retirement savings plans, which “nudges” individuals to save for the future.

 It is possible to nudge for good or evil, and Thaler describes nudging for bad as “sludge.”